 The Visitor Center and paved sidewalk are fully accessible to wheelchairs.

 Montezuma Castle, comprising 840 acres, is located approximately within the town of Camp Verde, 50 miles south of Flagstaff and 90 miles north of Phoenix, Arizona.
 It can be reached by taking Exit 289 off I-17 and following the signs 3 miles to the Visitor Center parking lot.

 Summers are generally hot and dry, with somewhat mild winters.

 No entrance fee is charged.
-The Well is located approximately 11 miles from Montezuma Castle.
+The well is located approximately 11 miles from Montezuma Castle.
 Take Exit 293 from I-17 and drive four miles.
 There is a 1/3-mile loop trail that is not recommended for wheelchair use.
-Click here for tail map PDF
+Click here for trail map PDF.

 - There is no camping in the Monument.
 U.S. Forest Service and private campgrounds are located in and throughout the area, including Oak Creek Canyon.